dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 The first fact is pretty obvious when you think about it.
 Removing 5 minutes from a pool of 8 hours is not a big deal (`~1%`).
 Removing 5 minutes from a pool of 1 hour is a much bigger deal (`~8%`).
+An important sidenode is that in terms of waste all time is equal.
+It doesn't matter if time is wasted waiting for slow compilation or waiting for the restroom to become available.
+Wasted time is wasted time and it all adds up.

 The second fact is also fairly well known, but often overlooked.
 Software engineering is a high context discipline.